VAT accountants services

 Value Added Tax (VAT) is the tax you must pay when buying goods or services.
 If you are a business, you may be required to register for and collect VAT.

-Businesses with a turnover of more than £85,000 must register to pay and charge VAT on the products and services they buy and sell.
-Businesses charge their customers VAT but must pay this to HMRC when they file their quarterly return.
+Businesses with a turnover of more than £85,000 (known as VAT registration threshold) must register to pay and add VAT on the products and services they buy and sell and pay this to HMRC when they file their quarterly return.

 VAT in the UK is typically charged at: